igaster/laravel-theme/README.md

     @css (filename, alias, depends-on)
     @js  (filename, alias, depends-on)

 and your assets dependencies will be auto resolved.
 Your assets will be exported in the correct order.
 The biggest benefit of this approach is that you don't have to move all your declerations in your master layout file.
-Each sub-view can define it's requirements and they will auto-resolved in the correct order with no dublications.
+Each sub-view can define it's requirements and they will auto-resolved in the correct order with no doublications.
 Awesome!
 A short example:

     @js  (jquery.js,    jq)
     @js  (bootstrap.js, bs, jq)